 - Hazel Technologies: Hazel Technologies has developed technology that halts the aging process, in an effort to prevent how more than 30 percent of harvested produce is never consumed.
 The technology, through small ethylene inhibitors and vapor-stuff sachets in products, extend the shelf life of produce.
 Hazel Technologies has received $700,000 in funding from the United States Department of Agriculture to develop its products.

 - ampCNG: This startup operates a network of compressed natural gas (CNG) stations across the country.
 Compared to diesel, CNG burns 30 percent less CO2, greatly reduces noise and smog and is more cost effective.

 Pursuing a Career in Emerging and Environmental Technologies

 Green technology is a growing trend in Illinois and in other markets across the country.
 A strong business background can help professionals pursue opportunities throughout different industries and roles.

-Aurora University’s online B.A. in Business Administration, B.A. in Nonprofit Leadership Studies and online MBA help students develop the knowledge and skills needed to advance their careers.
+Aurora University’s online B.A. in Business Administration and online MBA help students develop the knowledge and skills needed to advance their careers.
 Students receive instruction in current business practices from faculty members with real-world experience.
 Each program takes place in a fully online learning environment.